vokimon/apunts/math/math-3n1.md

 Notice that, even though, the original Collatz formulation, defines the odd branch as $3n+1$, the result is always even, and the next step always $n/2$.
-In this formulation, both steps are collapsed into one.]:
+In this formulation, both steps are collapsed into one.

 Consider also the kth application of $f$ as $f^k(n)$.
 By definition $f^0(n) = n$

-Let's define that a number n is _reductible_ if it exist a finite k so that f^k(n)=1
+Let's define that a number n is _reductible_ if it exist a finite $k$ so that $f^k(n)=1$

 By brute force we know that all the first checked natural numbers are reductible.
 As for today this has been proved until 2^68 (David Bařina https://github.com/hellpig/collatz).

 The Collatz conjecture states that: all natural numbers are reductible.

+## Summary of achievements until now

+- Unbranched formulations, which makes derivations more manegeable
+- Bitwise computation, which provides an spacial insight on what is happening
+- Hypotesis of the first non reductible number, which provides either falsability conditions for rejection or a path to search such a number
+- Demonstrated Theorem: The oddity of fk(n) depends only on the kth lower bits of n, and it is independent of the upper ones.
+- Demonstrated Theorem: If the most significant bit of fk(n) is the ith, fk+1(n) is up-bounded  to (2^i+1 + 2^i)

 ## Toolbox